At UAL, we’ve been working hard to make your learning environment as safe and welcoming as possible.

 - You should wash your hands frequently with soap and water, for a minimum of 20 seconds each time.

-- We’ve worked out just how many students can be on site at one time, so you must only attend your college when you have a class or a pre-arranged a visit.
+- We’ve worked out just how many students can be on site at one time, so you must only attend your College when you have a class or when you have pre-arranged a visit.

-- Following Government guidance, the wearing of face coverings is mandatory at UAL, unless you have a valid reason not to.
+- The wearing of face coverings is mandatory at UAL unless you have a valid reason not to.

 - You should sanitise your workstation before and after use.